 In the complete article from which this excerpt is taken, Ellen White introduces the moral law in the first two paragraphs.
 Next she introduces the ceremonial law and points out that it is distinct from the moral law.
 Then she describes a third category of laws--the statutes and judgments.
 She tells us that they are not part of the moral law nor part of the ceremonial law.
 They have an explaining, applying, and enforcing relationship to the moral law.
 They were to govern the everyday life.
 They were for the purpose of protecting life.
 They specify the duty of man to God and to his fellowman.
 They define and simplify the principles of the moral law.
 They applied to marriage, inheritances, and justice in business affairs.
 They were to keep the people from following the customs of other nations.
 They were to be binding upon all men in all ages as long as time should last.
 Ellen White is very specific about the content of these statutes, and it is important to note that she said nothing at all about the three feasts in which all Hebrew males were to come to the tabernacle.
 Nowhere does Ellen White make the connection between the statutes and the feasts.
 This is an interpretive deduction made by some today.

 Let us take a quick look at some other statutes and commandments.
 In Leviticus 7:34 the priests were to receive parts of the animal sacrifices for their sustenance.
 In Exodus 30:19-21 the priests were to wash their hands and feet when they went into the tabernacle.
 In Leviticus 19:27,37 the people were not to cut the corners of their beards.
 In Numbers 15:38,39 the people were to wear a ribbon of blue on the borders of their garments.
+Exodus 21 regulates the institution of slavery.
 These were all statutes of the Lord.
-It has been suggested that we are not to follow the specific commands here but to look for the principles behind the commands.
-This seems like a reasonable conclusion and should be applied equally to the feasts.
+These statutes were a subset of the moral law.
+The moral law is eternal, while these statutes began at Sinai, and their specific details ended with the end of the theocracy.
+The only possible conclusion is that we are not to follow the specific commands here but to look for the principles behind the commands, which are binding as long as time shall last.
+This conclusion should be applied equally to the feasts.
 We should look for the principles behind the specific feast day commands, and learn the lessons of the feasts and practice those principles.

 3. Ellen White stated,"Well would it be for us to have a feast of tabernacles."
 (RH 11-17-1885) "Shall we not gather our forces together, and come up to the feast of tabernacles?...Therefore come to the camp-meeting, even though you have to make a sacrifice to do so."
 (Bible Echo, Dec.
 8, 1893) She was referring to a camp meeting in December (not in the fall), and called it a feast of tabernacles.
 It was not a commemorative event, but an evangelistic thrust.
 On another occasion she said, "Then shall your life henceforth be a continual Feast of Tabernacles, a continual thank offering."
 (18MR 270) James White wrote about a particular camp meeting, "These annual feasts of tabernacles are gatherings of the greatest importance."
 (ST June 8, 1876) Clearly, for James and Ellen White, the Feast of Tabernacles found its meaning in present-day camp meetings, held at various times during the year.